cesarl94/GamingWestJueguito/README.md

 Now we have the project cloned and ready to use, in the folder ``my-game-name``.
 We can open the project with Visual Studio Code, but first we must install the dependencies.

 You can install or update all dependencies with the command `npm install`.
 Also you can click with the right button of the mouse in the file `package.json` from the `NPM SCRIPTS` tab from the EXPLORER panel of VS Code and select `Run Install`.
-After that, you can run the project with `Run Start`.

 ![Run Install](docs/images/NPMScripts.png)